-The decarboxylative allylation of α -oxocarboxylates proceeds via a different mechanism than bimetallic decarboxylative cross-coupling reactions.^[1] Coordination and oxidative addition of the substrate to a Pd(0) precursor (A) lead to the formation of covalent or ionic π -allyl-Pd carboxylate complexes (B).
-The phosphine promoted extrusion of CO2 forms the acyl π -allyl-Pd complex C and subsequent reductive elimination gives the allyl ketone, which can be expected to rapidly isomerize to the conjugated vinyl ketone in the presence of palladium.^[7]
+The decarboxylative allylation of α -oxocarboxylates proceeds via a different mechanism than bimetallic decarboxylative cross-coupling reactions.^[1] Coordination and oxidative addition of the substrate to a Pd(0) precursor (A) lead to the formation of a π -allyl-Pd carboxylate complex (B).
+The phosphine promoted extrusion of CO2 forms the acyl π -allyl-Pd complex C and subsequent reductive elimination gives the allyl ketone, which then rapidly isomerizes to the conjugated vinyl ketone in the presence of palladium.^[4]

-We performed a cross-over experiment in which a mixture of two different allyl α -oxocarboxylates were subjected to the optimized reaction conditions.
+We performed a cross-over experiment in which a mixture of two different allyl α oxocarboxylates were subjected to the optimized reaction conditions.
 The fact that all possible products were formed in comparable quantities shows that after the oxidative addition step, the carboxylate ions can dissociate and exchange with other salts, even in the nonpolar solvent toluene.